SoftwareHeritage/swh-fuse/docs/design.md

 The SwhFS mount point contain:

-- `archive/`: initially empty, this directory is lazily populated with one entry per accessed SWHID, having actual SWHIDs as names (possibly sharded into `xy/../SWHID` paths to avoid overcrowding `archive/`).

-- `meta/`: initially empty, this directory contains one `<SWHID>.json` file for each `<SWHID>` entry under `archive/`.
-The JSON file contain all available meta information about the given SWHID, as returned by the Software Heritage Web API for that object.
-Note that, in case of pagination (e.g., snapshot objects with many branches) the JSON file will contain a complete version with all pages merged together.
+- `archive/`: virtual directory allowing to mount any artifact on the fly using its SWHID as name.
+The associated metadata of the artifact from the Software Heritage Web API can also be accessed through the `SWHID.json` file (in case of pagination, the JSON file will contain a complete version with all pages merged together).
+Note: the archive directory cannot be listed with ls, but entries in it can be accessed (e.g., using cat or cd).

 - `origin/`: initially empty, this directory is lazily populated with one entry per accessed origin URL, having encoded URL as names.
 The URL encoding is done